-- 4.9 As at 30 November 2019 the Council had net debt of £595.921m; this includes total borrowing of £665.224m and investments of £69.303m. - 4.10 Investment returns are likely to remain relatively low during 2020/21 but to be on a rising trend over the next few years. - 4.11 Borrowing interest rates were falling during the first half of 2019-20 but were then increased by HM Treasury on 9th October 2019 by 100 bps.
+- 4.9 As at 31 January 2022 the Council had net debt of £511.888m; this includes total borrowing of £660.572m and investments of £148.684m. - 4.10 Investment returns are expected to improve in 2022/23.
+However, while markets are pricing in a series of anticipated Bank Rate increases, actual economic circumstances may fall short of these expectations. - 4.11 Borrowing interest rates fell to historically very low levels as a result of the covid pandemic and the quantitative easing operations of the Bank of England and remain at relatively low levels.
 The policy of avoiding new borrowing by running down spare cash balances has served the Council well over recent years.
-However, this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when it may not be possible to avoid new borrowing to finance capital expenditure and/or refinance maturing debt. - 4.12 There remains a cost of carry, (the difference between higher borrowing costs and lower investment returns) to any new long term borrowing that causes a temporary increase in cash balances as this position will most likely incur a revenue cost.
+The Council will assess its risk appetite in conjunction with budgetary pressures to reduce total interest costs.
+Although short-term interest rates are cheapest, longer-term borrowing could also be undertaken for the purpose of certainty. - 4.12 There remains a cost of carry, (the difference between higher borrowing costs and lower investment returns) to any new long-term borrowing that causes a temporary increase in cash balances as this position will most likely incur a revenue cost.